Waste Transfer Stations

 In this section you can access details on locations, opening hours, charges, accepted waste and also how you can reduce costs by sorting your load before you arrive.

-Also please ensure if you are at one of our transfer stations that you adhere to the social distancing rules, and use card only as we are not accepting cash transactions.
+Please ensure if you are at one of our transfer stations that you adhere to the social distancing rules and payment by card is preferred.

 Where are they located and when are the open?